boraberke/comp305-group7-project/README.md

-# comp305-group7-project
+# COMP 305 Group7 Project: Which Course Center Should I Select?
-This is a group project for COMP305: Algorithms and Complexity class.
+This is a group project for "COMP305: Algorithms and Complexity" class.